en

 For convenience, all available certificates are usually grouped into several lists.
 Here are the most important ones:

-• Master list—A compilation of the CSCA certificates that are considered trustworthy by the entity that issued the list, as it is digitally signed by an issuing party.
+• Master list.
+This is a compilation of the CSCA certificates that are considered trustworthy by the entity that issued the list, as it is digitally signed by an issuing party.
 The entity that provides the Master list should also be considered trustworthy.

-• Certificate Revocation List (CRL)—A file that lists which certificates were revoked by issuing authority for any reason and are no longer trusted, as they are compromised, expired, etc. Simply put, if you take all available certificates and then subtract the relevant CRLs from them, you’ll get the current list that can be used for document verification.
+• Certificate Revocation List (CRL).
+This is a file that lists which certificates were revoked by issuing authority and are no longer trusted.
+Simply put, if you take all available certificates and then subtract the relevant CRLs from them, you’ll get the current list that can be used for document verification.

 The process of verifying the chip data, including its authenticity and integrity, is called Passive Authentication.
 It’s done by verifying the digital signature on the document using the public keys of the issuing state.
 Actually, that’s what access to the corresponding DS and CSCA certificates is needed for.